valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 When you examine Lillie in the story and have the AI describe what she is wearing you will get an output like the following very consistently: `She's wearing a nightfall raiment.
 The dress consists of detached white sleeves and shows the armpits.
 The bust and the frills of the dress are white while the rest is black.
 Kneehigh boots are a part of the outfit.` When tested on other outfits `the clothing consists of` was a very good input to continue from for the story.
 This was demonstrated on Discord.
 The above example combines almost-Caveman with Zaltys.
 If you use a style like this, you must make it conform to your writing style.
 Zaltys calls the uncategorized part of his format the indicator.
 This is usually details like sex species and age.
 In the Lillie example species, sex and colors were indicators. birb always wants the AI to describe the traits of the characters in the format `Her eyes are X color.
 Her hair is Y color in Z style.` This is why this type of WI works for his scenarios.
 Also, if the AI starts describing the clothing of the character before you get to ask what the character is wearing, it will usually output the wrong set of clothes.
 First the story must mention the name of the outfit, then it will use the correct WI to describe the clothes.
 The document now provides evidence for certain methods working.
 Included is a gif of the outfit being in use.
 You will have to take the author's word that the AI can consistently mention the outfit and then describe it. https://files.catbox.moe/9dibjo.gif

+For a period of time birb also used formatting commonly referred to as Ritz as she was the character he first posted an example of.
+This was abandoned as a historic curiosity after a 300k character long adventure.
+If requested, more examples may be provided in the obsoleted methods category.

 Now that the category `EQUIP:` is confirmed working with clothes and other inventory it would be possible to use the above example to come up with custom named weapons for your characters, write WI for the custom weapons and have the AI invoke their traits reliably.